 That’s strange, because the promise is definitely done from the beginning.

-.then triggered after?
+.then trigger afterwards?
 What’s going on?

-As said in the specification:
+As stated in the specification:

 - The queue is first-in-first-out: tasks enqueued first are run first.